Economics for everybody : The environmental issue in the US by Côme Billard, Anna Creti and Antoine Mandel

 Following this, some American governors decide to take action against global warming through the adoption of environmental policies at the state level.

 Côme Billard is in charge of European negotiations at the Ministry of Agriculture and Food Sovereignty.
-His doctoral research at the University Paris Dauphine-PSL (Climate economics Chair) focused on the economics of the environment, the economics of networks, and the dynamics of dissemination of environmental policies.
+His doctoral research at the university of Paris Dauphine-PSL (Climate economics Chair) focused on the economics of the environment, the economics of networks, and the dynamics of dissemination of environmental policies.
 His most recent work focuses on the climate economy and energy transition.

-Based on the work :
+Based on the work:

-- Côme Billard, Anna Creti & Antoine Mandel, 2020, "How Environmental Policies Spread?
-A network approach to diffusion in the U.S.", Climate economics Chair, University Paris Dauphine-PSL.
+Billard C., Creti A. & Mandel A., 2020, How Environmental Policies Spread?
+A network approach to diffusion in the U.S., Working Paper, Climate Economics Chair, University Paris Dauphine-PSL.

 Read more